-All Woodwind θ Brass applicants will play a prepared ensemble excerpt.
+All Woodwind & Brass applicants will play a prepared ensemble excerpt (provided after the final round announcement on February 17th).
 Applicants are welcome to bring their own copy of the piece, but one will also be provided at the audition.
 Applicants will play the excerpt alone, not as a part of an ensemble.

-This piece will be selected by the adjudicators, be about one minute in duration, and will be posted on the GSA website by February 26th.
+This piece will be selected by the adjudicators and be about one minute in duration.
 Do not memorize this piece; you will be asked to play it from the sheet music in the audition, and you may be interrupted by the adjudicators at any time.